 - ¼ teaspoon of grated nutmeg

-- Mix water and oatmeal and blend until the oatmeal is nearly dissolved.
+- Mix water and oatmeal and blend (in a blender) until the oatmeal is nearly dissolved.
 Strain and discard the solids.

 - In a 3 quart [3 lt] pot mix with the remaining ingredients.
 Heat over medium heat, stir constantly.

 Reducing: Once it breaks the boil, lower heat and simmer until volume has reduced to ¾ of the original.
 Add sugar to taste